magisterquis/toyransomware/README.md

 with `-encryption-suffix`).
 These are there should you find yourself having typo'd something like `./toymalware - h`.

+This suffix is also used to tag files as being encrypted.
+It is necessary to pass the same suffix when decrypting files as well.

 Ransom Note
 ----------
 A cheesy ransom note is left in every directory touched during encryption.
 If